 “Do you think you can fit through this index card?”
 My daughter looked at me like I was crazy as I asked her this question and held up a 3×5 index card.
 She emphatically answered no, and was very curious when I told her that I could show her how she could very easily fit through an index card.
 What followed was one our favorite science experiments for kids as we learned how to make an index card chain.
 With this science experiment, kids will learn about how physical objects change.
-As a bonus, kids will be working on following directions and honing their fine motor skills as they practice cutting the index card chain.
-For more kid friendly science check out Simple Science for Preschoolers.
+As a bonus, kids will be working on following directions and honing their fine motor skills as they practice cutting the card chain.
+This is an activity that we have done time and time again since we first tried it when my kids were younger.

 Fold the index card in half lengthwise.
 Make two cuts, one on each end, starting from the folded edge.
 Don’t cut all the way up to the top.
 Make sure to leave some at the edges still intact.